CritsendGo/Test/README.md

 Send the email to an smtp server :test.critsend.com,logintest ,password:test

-Send us your folang code to support@critsend.com : Zip or Github repo link
+Send us your golang code to support@critsend.com : Zip or Github repo link